bagaking/welog/README.md

 Public root exports:

 - Context APIs: `newContext`
+- Current Context implementation class: `ContextImpl`
 - Logger APIs: `createLogger`
 - Middleware classes: `ConsoleMiddleware`, `SpanLogMiddleware`
 - Enums: `LogLevel`, `SpanStatus`
 - Types: `Context`, `ContextData`, `ContextOptions`, `Span`, `SpanData`, `SpanOptions`, `SpanNode`, `Logger`, `LoggerConfig`, `LoggerMiddleware`, `LoggerMiddlewareConfig`, `LogRecord`

+`ContextImpl` is exported by the current root barrel and is the class returned by `newContext()`.
+Treat it as an implementation export, not a stable extension contract.
+Application code should depend on `newContext()` and the `Context` interface unless it intentionally accepts constructor and subclassing churn.

 ### Context